Conjunctive Screening in Models of Multiple Discreteness

 40 Pages Posted: 29 Apr 2016 Last revised: 1 Mar 2021

 Date Written: March 31, 2020

 Consumer demand for products often result in the purchase of multiple goods at the same time.
 Corner solutions, or the non-purchase of items, occur when consumers have strong preference for some goods that do not satiate and weak preference for other goods.
-However, if non-purchase arises because a consumer finds particular brands and attributes unacceptable, leading to the formation of a consideration set, then estimates of preference will be too extreme and measures of preference and satiation will be biased.
-In this paper we develop a model of multiple discreteness, or horizontal variety, with conjunctive screening of the alternatives that remove offers from consideration.
-We find that conjunctive screening accounts for many of the observed corner solutions in our data and leads to estimates of preference and satiation that differs from traditional, compensatory model estimates.
-We explore implications for disentangling non-purchase due to consideration set formation using a conjoint data set of frozen pizza purchases.
+However, if non-purchase arises because a consumer finds particular brands and attributes unacceptable, leading to the formation of consideration sets, then estimates of preference will be too extreme and biased.
+In this paper, we extend the work on consideration sets and discrete choices to a wider class of models, and develop a model of multiple discreteness with conjunctive screening of the alternatives that remove offerings from consideration.

 Keywords: Product attributes, Direct utility, Constraints, Screening rules, Multiple Discreteness, Choice modeling, Conjoint Analysis